iobroker-community-adapters/ioBroker.comfoair/README.md

 ## Adapter & CC Ease

-In general it is not recommended to send data form 2 transmitters to one recievers in RS232 serial communication.
+In general it is not recommended to send data form 2 transmitters to one reciever in RS232 serial communication.
 The parallel use of CCEase and adapter can result in errors or, worst case, in damage to your comfoair-control!
-Therefor, when you start the ComfoAir - adapter your CC Ease will be shut down.
+Therefore, when you start the ComfoAir - adapter your CC Ease will be shut down.
 The comfoair itself knows 4 different rs232-modes: CCEaseonly, PConly, PCMaster, PCLogmode.
 In PConly and PCMaster, CC-Ease is off.
-Once your adapter is running you can choose on of the following modes, switching the control.rs232mode - object.
+Once your adapter is running you can choose on of the following (adapter - rs232) modes, switching the control.rs232mode - object.

 ### CC Ease only